Santorini Port of Call

 Parthenon, Athens © GNTO

-The numerous villages on Santorini all offer their own charms and attractions: Oia and Pyrgos are charming towns with winding streets, while Imerovigli and Firostefani boast spectacular sunset views.
+The numerous villages on Santorini all offer their own charms and attractions: Oia and Pyrgos are charming towns with winding streets, while Imerovigli and Firostefani promise spectacular sunset views.
 Many of the towns boast the iconic whitewashed architecture and steeply-sloping streets Santorini is known for.
 Tucked away in corners of the island are beaches, monasteries, vineyards and archaeological sites, all promising a memorable day spent on land.

 Cruise ships in Santorini dock off of Fira and then ferry passengers to the docks.
 You'll then need to take a funicular (or donkey) to get up the cliffs to Fira.